zainabmelh/guide-articles/articles/Certificates/manipulate-arrays-with-pop/index.md

 ---
-title: "Manipulate Arrays With pop"
+title: Manipulate Arrays with Pop
-parent: "certificates-guide"
 ---
 Another way to change the data in an array is with the `.pop()` function.

 `.pop()` is used to "pop" a value off of the end of an array.
 We can retrieve this value by performing `pop()` in a variable declaration.